 Shepherds Park Education and Training Unit is within the Riverina Juvenile Justice Centre located at Wagga Wagga in Southern NSW.
 The school has been operational since 1985.
 Shepherds Park Education and Training Unit provides innovative youth programs that enhance the educational and learning potential of the students and improves their coping skills while providing them with other skills that will improve their vocational potential.
 The majority of students are of secondary age.

-Zohab's workshops at Shepherds Park Education and Training Unit explored spoken-word poetry, performance and self-expression.
-From the workshops, collaborative and individual poems were created and published.
-Students also participated in performative activities to develop confidence in expression.
+Zohab's workshops at Shepherds Park Education and Training Unit will explore spoken-word poetry, performance and self-expression.
+From the workshops, a group poem will be created which will be embedded into the Fusion 2017 Multicultural Festival.

 Zohab Khan is an educator, poet and multidisciplinary artist.
 Since 2006, Zohab has been building a formidable career in spoken word poetry, culminating in taking out the title of the Australian Poetry Slam Champion in 2014.
 As a motivational speaker, didgeridoo player, and hip-hop artist Zohab has performed in venues and festivals across the world.

 Zohab has performed and conducted poetry workshops in over 20 countries across the world and is the co-founder of The Pakistan Poetry Slam.
 His first collection of poetry “I Write” reached best seller status within 5 months of it's launch.
 Zohab’s poetry has been translated in four languages.
 He has made notable appearances at the Sydney, Auckland (New Zealand), Byron Bay, Bellingen, Ubud (Indonesia), Bookworm Literary (China), Sunshine Coast, Darwin, Hong Kong, Karachi, and National Young Writers Festivals.
 As well as performing at various music festivals including the world renowned Glastonbury Festival in 2016.